 Today, I like to again welcome guest blogger, Travis Barnes to my site.
-He recently wrote this article for Christian Today in regard to the COVID-19 and its impact on sportspeople.
+He recently wrote this article in regard to the COVID-19 and its impact on sportspeople.

 Plans Out the Window

 The NBA, The English Premier league, Sheffield Shield cricket, AFL, NRL, A-League, The Grand Prix, The French Open and the Olympic Games all cancelled, suspended or postponed.
 The COVID-19 virus has thrown the best of plans out the window for 2020.
 Sporting stars face months off the sport fielding and massive pay cuts.
 What to do when your plans go out the window?

 You don’t have to be a professional athlete; almost everyone has had their plans thrown upside down by the COVID-19 pandemic.
 Here’s some things professional athletes and the rest of us can do in these uncertain times.